 Evaluation is not research.
 It does not happen in a controlled system.
 It must instead grapple with complex systems.
 Evaluation can assess the worth of an intervention by looking at effects on decision making by different people in different real world situations.
 But evaluation should not attempt to short circuit the research process required to identify mechanisms that generate behaviour change.
 It takes years of careful research (with all the controls required to isolate and measure casual factors) to identify stable relationships between mechanism of behaviour change and real world outcomes.

 Policy makers need evaluation, and evaluation needs research.
 There will always be a prominent place for experimentation in research, but it must be done when it can be done scientifically in the types of simple systems they were designed for.
 It is not, an appropriate approach in every evaluation designed to inform policy decisions.
 Evaluations cannot be single trial research projects that attempt to measure outcomes of unstable interventions in complex systems.
-We must design programs based on sound research but evaluate them based on the needs of improved decision making.
+We must design programs based on sound research, but evaluate them based on the needs of improved decision making.

 Evaluation must be useful to decision makers by providing timely and accurate evidence.
 Unlike research, which can be broad ranging and inconclusive, evaluation is often constrained to look at the effects of one thing (a program or intervention) on people’s decisions to do something or not.
 Research is never ending; evaluation is bounded by time and cost.
 Information obtained from evaluation should not cost more than the marginal benefit of that information.